TREASURIES-U.S. yields slide as poor data stir speculation of Fed rate hike pause

 A third report showed a sharp decline in the "present situation" component of the Conference Board's Consumer Confidence index USCONC=ECI.

-The data has fed into market speculation that the Fed is examining how to begin to slow its interest rate hikes, said Kim Rupert, managing director of global fixed income at Action Economics in San Francisco.
+The data has fed into market speculation that the central bank is examining how to begin to slow its rate hikes, said Kim Rupert, managing director of global fixed income at Action Economics in San Francisco.

 "The markets are certainly thinking that all of these data are going to cause the Fed to blink, not in November, but later," she said.